nickl72/Pyramid-Solitaire/README.md

 ![imageAlt](https://i.imgur.com/Kvf5eKl.png)

 # MVP:
--Cards are dealt and shown to player in payramid shape (not overlapping).
+- Cards are dealt and shown to player in payramid shape (not overlapping).

--One new card is shown when deck is clicked
+- One new card is shown when deck is clicked

--Selected cards appear differently
+- Selected cards appear differently

--When player clicks 2 flipped cards, both cards are removed from play.
+- When player clicks 2 flipped cards, both cards are removed from play.

--New game button restarts the game
+- New game button restarts the game

--Game displays message when player wins
+- Game displays message when player wins

--game instructions are displayed
+- game instructions are displayed

 # Post-MVP: